feature-flow/twotieredkanban/doc/valuenator.rst

 the `Valuenator issue tracker
 <https://github.com/feature-flow/twotieredkanban/issues>`_.

-Can I get my data out of Valuenator if I decode not to use it any more?
+Can I get my data out of Valuenator if I decide not to use it any more?
 =======================================================================

 You'll be able to export all of your data in a simple JSON format.